 William Arthur Gilpin, Killegar, on June 20, 1960, aged 86 years.

 Thomas Gilpin of Laheen is known to have had at least eight children, whose names are listed in the last will and testament of Lucinda Gilpin, who died in New Zealand about 1924.
 She was Thomas Gilpin’s youngest daughter, and brother of William Gilpin of Drumergoole.
-Lucinda married twice, firstly, John Maguire and lived at the Gate Lodge, Killegar.
-After his death, she married secondly, a man by the surname Baker.
+She and her sister, Harriot immigrated to New Zealand, where Lucinda married a man by the surname Baker.

 Marriage Record at Killegar Church of Ireland